BarryDigby/barrydigby.github.io/ChIP-Seq/pipeline.md

 done
 ```

+The `bam` files are now sorted by coordinates and indexed.
+This is done for computational efficiency and required for downstream steps.

 # 4. picard

-Now we can merge replicates into one `bam` file before marking duplicates, the final preprocessing step prior to `macs2` analysis:
+Now we can merge our replicates into one `bam` file before marking duplicates, the final preprocessing step prior to `macs2` analysis.

+> At each step, we must index the output `bam` files

 ## 4a.
 MergeSamFiles